 It’s all part of St. Elizabeth’s dedication to improving the health of children and the community as a whole.
 Numerous studies show that breastfeeding boosts babies' immune systems, breastfed babies are sick less often and their mothers and fathers miss less time at work.
 New mothers whose jobs offer lactation support are more likely to return to work with their current employer and report increased morale, higher job satisfaction, and better productivity.

-“Breastfeeding gives babies the healthiest possible start in life, so all of us at CHRISTUS Southeast Texas St. Elizabeth are committed to being the local leaders in promoting healthy infants through breastfeeding,” said CHRISTUS Southeast Texas St. Elizabeth Lactation Specialist Stacie Jones, RN, BSN, IBCLC.
+“Breastfeeding gives babies the healthiest possible start in life, so all of us at CHRISTUS Southeast Texas St. Elizabeth are committed to being the local leaders in promoting healthy infants through breastfeeding,” said CHRISTUS Southeast Texas St. Elizabeth Lactation Specialist Stacie LeBlanc, RN, BSN, IBCLC.
 “Our OB/GYNs, Pediatricians, Maternal Child staff and Lactation Service Team Members have all played a huge role in supporting our breastfeeding families.”

 St. Elizabeth earned the designation based on its breastfeeding policies, maternity care practices and ongoing breastfeeding education of all healthcare staff.